What are 'ceramic' (or 'SiO2') coatings?

 Polysilazane Based Coatings.

-These are usually professionally applied and they use a special group of ingredients called polysilazanes - highly reactive materials that turn into a glass-like network when exposed to moisture.
+These are usually professionally applied and they use a special group of ingredients called polysilazanes - highly reactive materials which turn into a glass-like network when exposed to moisture.

 What happens when you apply it?